b-k/py1040/Readme.md

 Quick start
 -----------

-1. Run `python taxes.py`.
+1. Run `python3 taxes.py`.
 It will generate a file named `interview.py`.
 2. Open `interview.py` in your text editor, and follow the instructions to provide information about your tax situation.
-3. Run `python taxes.py` again.
+3. Run `python3 taxes.py` again.
 It will generate `inform.py`.
 4. Open `inform.py` and fill in the information from your W-2s and other such sources.
-5. Run `python taxes.py` again.
+5. Run `python3 taxes.py` again.
 It will calculate your taxes and print the line-by-line calculations to the screen.